March 30th to April 13th

 30th March Overnight flight to Hanoi.

-31st March Arriving in Hanoi an airport car will meet you at Noi Bai airport and take you to our first hotel, which is in the centre of town within walking distance from shops, markets etc.
+31st March Arriving in Hanoi a car will meet you at Noi Bai airport and take you to our first hotel, which is in the centre of town within walking distance from shops, markets etc.

 1st April Today we take a morning trip to the local licencing office to complete the paperwork for our Vietnamese driving licences.
 We will have a free afternoon and then in the evening we have a welcome briefing before heading to a nearby restaurant for dinner.